 Background

-The model would build on previous efforts by the Centers for Medicare & Medicaid Services (CMS) to improve care for patients living with kidney disease by addressing access to kidney transplantation, which is an important aspect of the care continuum for patients living with ESRD.
-The ESRD Treatment Choices (ETC) Model, launched in 2021, focuses on improving quality of life with greater use of home dialysis and increased access to kidney transplantation.
-The Kidney Care Choices (KCC) Model, launched in 2022, builds on the structure established by the Comprehensive ESRD Care (CEC) Model and aims to delay the need for dialysis for people with chronic kidney disease by improving the coordination and quality of care.
+The model builds on previous efforts by the Centers for Medicare & Medicaid Services (CMS) to improve care for patients living with kidney disease by addressing access to kidney transplantation, which is an important aspect of the care continuum for patients living with ESRD.
+The ETC Model, launched in 2021, focuses on improving quality of life with greater use of home dialysis and increased access to kidney transplantation.
+The KCC Model, launched in 2022, builds on the structure established by the Comprehensive ESRD Care (CEC) Model and aims to delay the need for dialysis for people with chronic kidney disease by improving the coordination and quality of care.

 The Increasing Organ Transplant Access Model is part of a wider effort by the Department of Health and Human Services’ Organ Transplant Affinity Group (OTAG), a collaborative effort by the Centers for Medicare & Medicaid Services (CMS) and the Health Resources & Services Administration (HRSA), to increase equitable access to organ transplants, improve accountability for the U.S. organ transplantation system, and increase the availability and use of donated organs.